 As a child psychiatry fellow at Washington University in St. Louis School of Medicine, you will actively engage in:

 - a remarkable inpatient setting providing the highest level of acute psychiatric care for Missouri children and adolescents

 - a psychotherapy clinic with real-time video-based monitoring and feedback

-- a consult rotation in a world-class Children’s hospital
+- a consult rotation in a world-class children’s hospital

-- an outstanding eating disorders rotation
+- an extensive eating disorders rotation

 - a leadership seminar